4. Notes and Scales

 What is a note?

 A note represents a sound.
 More precisely, it represents a frequency.
-To fully understand this, let's take a look at what sound really is.
+To understand this better, we first need to comprehend what sound really is.

 What is Sound Really?

 When we listen, we perceive the vibration of the air.
-In the graph below, the small blue dots represent the air particles.
+To visualize this phenomenon, in the graph below, the small blue dots represent the air particles.

 When we play a sound, the speaker's diaphragm vibrates.
-This vibration moves the air particles.
-The movement creates areas with more air particles and areas with fewer particles.
+This vibration, in turn, moves the air particles.
+As a result, the movement creates areas where there are more particles and areas where there are fewer.

-We represent this with a wave.
+We can represent this phenomenon with a wave.
 You can see it in the graph below the air particles.

-We can also represent the movement of the speaker with a wave.
-The peaks show when the speaker pushes outward.
-The valleys show when it contracts.
+Similarly, we can also represent the movement of the speaker with a wave.
+In this case, the peaks show when the speaker pushes outward, while the valleys show when it contracts.

+Now, what happens when these vibrations reach us?
 These air vibrations reach your ear and make the eardrum vibrate.
-This vibration is transmitted through the ear.
-It makes tiny "hairs" in the auditory cells vibrate.
-These cells send electrical signals to the brain.
-Finally, the brain works its magic and converts these electrical pulses into the perception of sound.
+Then, this vibration travels through the ear and moves some microscopic "hairs" in the auditory cells.
+Next, these cells send electrical signals to the brain.
+Finally, the brain converts these electrical pulses into what we perceive as sound.

-You can interact with the graph by pressing the piano keys.
-Remember that each note represents a frequency.
-For example, the note C2 (Do) on the piano has a frequency of approximately 65 Hz.
+Now that we understand the mechanism of sound, you can interact with the graph by pressing the piano keys.
+Each note represents a specific frequency.
+For example, the note C2 (Do) has a frequency of approximately 65 Hz.

 Higher notes have higher frequencies.
-This means that the wave vibrates faster.
-Your speaker also vibrates faster.
-Play C2 and C3 on the piano and compare them.
+This means they vibrate faster and, consequently, your speaker also vibrates faster.
+To check this, play C2 and C3 on the piano and compare them.
 You will see that C3 vibrates twice as fast as C2.

-Now comes the interesting part: When one wave vibrates twice as fast as another, our brain interprets them as the same note.
-It's just that one is higher than the other.
-That's why C2 and C3 have the same name (C).
-The number indicates which one is higher.
+Now comes the interesting part: When one wave vibrates twice as fast as another, our brain hears them as the same note.
+It's just that one sounds higher than the other.
+This is the reason why C2 and C3 share the same name (C).
+The number simply indicates which one is higher.

 ondas-c2-c3 4.svg

 Does this have any practical use?
-Yes.
-This is how a guitar works.
-If you pluck a string, it produces a note.
-If you press that string with a finger to shorten its length by half and pluck it again, the note will be the same but higher in pitch.
-In fact, there is a metal bar on the guitar to easily identify this point.
+Of course it does.
+In fact, this is exactly how a guitar works.
+If you pluck a string, it sounds a note.
+Now, if you press the string with a finger to shorten its length by half and pluck it again, the note will be the same but higher in pitch.
+There is a metal bar on the guitar that marks this exact point.

 9427E7AA-C63A-46FA-92B7-693DB0938F06.png